 Dream, believe... achieve --- Rêver, croire... atteindre

-We currently have three Reception classes at our school taught by Miss Chambers, Mrs Allen, Mrs Wilson and Miss Salisbury.
+We currently have three Reception classes at our school taught by Miss Chambers, Miss Hunter and Miss Wake.

 Keep checking this page to see what fun and creative experiences the children are enjoying.
 Here you will find photographs, examples of work and messages to keep you updated.
 Within our very exciting setting, the children have the choice of a variety of activities throughout the classrooms, wet bay and outdoors.
 We encourage the children to be independent learners; developing their skills across all seven areas of learning.